MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/index.md

 ## Update Help

-1. You can update Windows PowerShell help (and specifically the help for the Configuration Manager cmdlets) using the Update-Help cmdlet.
+1. You can update Windows PowerShell help (and specifically the help for the Configuration Manager cmdlets) by using the Update-Help cmdlet.
 If your computer is connected to the Internet, go to your Windows PowerShell window, and type in `Update-Help –Module configurationmanager`.
 Ensure that you are running Windows PowerShell as Administrator.

 2. After you have installed the Configuration Manager cmdlet help, you can get help about the cmdlets by using the **Get-Help** cmdlet.
 For example, go to your Windows PowerShell window, and type in `Get-Help Get-CMSite`.